sokil/php-mongo/README.md

 }
 ```

-If you use Symfony framework, you can use [Symfony MongoDB Bundle](https://github.com/sokil/php-mongo-bundle)
+If you use Symfony framework, you can use [Symfony MongoDB Bundle](https://github.com/sokil/php-mongo-bundle) which wraps this library

 ```javascript
 {